 - How to develop projects that will survive the next disaster.
 In particular, states and localities need to understand and integrate their programs with federal funding, such as Community Development Block Grants (CDBG) or possible post-Sandy bonds, as well as other existing finance tools like Qualified Energy Conservation Bonds (QECB).

-- Long Term Financial Outcome: Our goal is to significantly increase public financial support for resilient power systems in the next few years.
+- Long-Term Financial Outcome: Our goal is to significantly increase public financial support for clean, resilient power systems in the next few years.

 For more information, please contact Todd Olinsky-Paul: firstname.lastname@example.org.